Here’s what happens in the 2017 indie American film I Don’t Feel At Home In This World Anymore:

 The tone of this film is similar to something out of a Coen Brothers film.
 It’s also similar to the Australian film Two Hands with its spoofy, comedic crime plot.

 Filmed in Portland, Oregon, this isn’t the usual backdrop we see when Portland is depicted on film.
 Our main character Ruth lives in suburbia but this is not the manicured suburbia.
 This is a mostly black neighbourhood, as we find out when she goes door-knocking, and this generally poor area will soon be seen in contrast to the most ostentatiously rich part of Portland when our main characters visit the lawyer’s mansion with its unnecessary, expensive and slightly grotesque yard art.

-This story world is an outworking of Ruth — her house and clothes are drab, and her personality is featureless.
+This setting is an outworking of Ruth — her house and clothes are drab, and her personality is featureless.
 Even her car is beige.
 This is very similar to the set up of the character of Walter White in Breaking Bad who you may remember wears a beige jacket, colourless trousers and beige shoes.
 Like Walter White, Ruth lives on the edge of economic security in a nurse’s aide job which pays her just enough to get by in 2017 America.

 Who would Ruth have voted for?
 My guess is that she wouldn’t have voted for either candidate last year.
 She was probably working that day.
 She would feel repulsed by Trump and alienated from Hilary Clinton.